Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gadgets that Improve Gacha

 \subsection{Repeat to increase throughput}

-In this subsection, we take an existing GT scheme and repeat it multiple times for disjoint subsets of people.
-This way, we can amplify $k$ and $n$ at the same time.
+In this subsection, we take an existing GT scheme (such as Theorem~\ref{thm:toy}) and repeat it multiple times for disjoint subsets of people.
+Doing so yields free GT schemes in different parameter regions.

-\begin{proposition}[Repeat to increase throughput] Suppose there is a GT scheme that uses $m$ tests and decoding complexity $d$ to find $k$ sick people in a population of $n$, and produces $\varepsilon k$ FPs and FNs on average.
-Let $\pi$ be any positive integer.
-There is a GT scheme using $\pi m$ tests and decoding complexity $\pi d$ to find $\pi k / 2$ in a population of $\pi n$, and produces $(\varepsilon + 2^{-\Omega(k)}) \pi k$ FPs and FNs on average. \end{proposition}
+\begin{proposition} [Repeat to increase throughput] Assume that there is a GT scheme that uses $m$ tests and decoding complexity $d$ to find $k$ sick people in a population of $n$, and produces $f$ fps and fns on average.
+Let $\varpi$ be any positive integer.
+There is a GT scheme using $\varpi m$ tests and decoding complexity $\varpi d$ to find $\varpi k / 2$ sick people in a population of $\varpi n$, and produces $\varpi f + 2^{-\Omega(k)} \varpi$ FPs and FNs on average. \end{proposition}

-\begin{proof} The idea is drawn in Figure~\ref{fig:parallel}. $2^{-\Omega(k)}$ is the probability that more than $k$ sick people are connected to a copy of $A$.
-Details are left to readers. \end{proof}
+\begin{proof} The idea is drawn in Figure~\ref{fig:parallel}.
+We divide $\varpi n$ people into $\varpi$ groups, each containing $n$.
+We then apply $A$ to each group, where $A$ is the $m \times n$ configuration matrix of the GT scheme that is promised by the statement of the proposition.
+More formally, we construct a $\varpi m \times \varpi n$ block-diagonal matrix as

+To decode $\AA$, decode each $A$ separately.
+By the promise, $A$'s decoding algorithm will produce $f$ fps and fns per group if this group contains fewer than $k$ sick people.
+(Lowercase fp and fn are for false positive and false negative on the $A$-level.)
+If the group contains more than $k$ sick people, the decoder would not notice and would still attempt to generate a list of phone numbers.
+It is safe to assume that this list has length $\leq 2k$ because any list longer than that contains $\geq k$ fps and can be replaced by an empty list that produces $k$ fns.
+Therefore, a group oveflown by $\geq k$ people produces at most $3k$ fps and fns.